 If you know someone at risk

-Contact the Foreign and Commonwealth Office if she’s already been taken abroad.
+You should also contact the Foreign and Commonwealth Office if she’s already been taken abroad.

 Foreign and Commonwealth Office